wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-setup-simulated-hybrid-cloud-environment-testing.md

 3. Create the VNet-to-VNet VPN connection.
 4. Configure DC2.

 If you don't already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).
-If you have an MSDN Subscri If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/). 

-, MSDN subscription,  o>[AZURE.NOTE] Virtual machines and virtual network gateways in Azure incur an ongoing monetary cost when they are running.
-This cost is billed against your trial, MSDN subscription, or paid subscription.
+>[AZURE.NOTE] Virtual machines and virtual network gateways in Azure incur an ongoing monetary cost when they are running.
+This cost is billed against your trial or paid subscription.
 To reduce the costs of running this test environment when you are not using it, see [Minimizing the ongoing costs of this environment](#costs) in this article for more information.

 ## Phase 1: Configure the TestLab virtual network

-Use the instructions in the [Base Configuration Test Environment](/documentation/articles/virtual-machines-base-configuration-test-environment) to configure the DC1, APP1, and CLIENT1 computers in an Azure virtual network named TestLab.
+Use the instructions in the [Base Configuration Test Environment](/documentation/articles/virtual-machines-windows-classic-test-config-env/) to configure the DC1, APP1, and CLIENT1 computers in an Azure virtual network named TestLab.

 From the Azure Management Portal on your local computer, connect to DC1 with the CORP\User1 credentials.
 To configure the CORP domain so that computers and users use their local domain controller for authentication, run these commands from an administrator-level Windows PowerShell command prompt.